-And if I were Queen, I would declare, "Where Thanksgiving is about pilgrims and being thankful, let's just make Christmas about Jesus and being thankful."
+And if I were Queen, I would declare, "Where Thanksgiving is about pilgrims and being thankful, let's just make Christmas about Jesus and feeling grateful for Him."

 Blah, blah, blah.

 What am I saying?
-I'm saying that for eleven months of each year I happily work alongside Grace and she helps me with every task and the Christmas in my heart brings smiles and nudges me to buy surprises for the people in my life, to be given immediately.
+I'm saying that for eleven months of each year I happily work alongside Grace and she helps me with every task and the Christmas in my heart brings smiles and nudges me to buy surprises for the people in my life.
 Usually they are timely--and I'd rather be timely than traditional.
 Way rather.

 But in December?
-I don't know...
+I don't know.
 For years I've felt so on my own when it comes to 'Christmassing' the way Everybody and his Aunt Marlene is doing it.
-I hate that 'on my own feeling'.
-There is struggle and guilt and longing for January (which, hey, isn't even close to being my favorite month of the year).
+I hate that 'without Grace feeling'.
+There is struggle, guilt and longing for January (which, hey, isn't even close to being my favorite month of the year).
 And decorating?
-That is what I'm all about the rest of the year... and Christmas decor, well, to me, clutters.
+That is what I'm all about the rest of the year, but Christmas decor, well, to me, clutters.

 So I'm thinking next December will be different.
-I'm thinking next year I will let go of everybody's expectations and I will only do that which Grace is doing right there beside me.
-And I will see how that goes.
-I will leap out of this ChristmasLikeEverybodyElseDoesIt boat and I'll either sink or swim.
+Next year I'll release everybody's expectations and I will only do that which Grace is doing right there beside me.
+I'll leap out of this ChristmasLikeEverybodyElseDoesIt boat and I'll either sink or swim.

 And trust me, I am ever so curious to see what happens!
-Change is never exactly comfortable, but when God is saying, "Change," it becomes way more uncomfortable to disobey.
+Change is rarely comfortable, but when God is saying, "Change"?
+It becomes far more uncomfortable to disobey.
 And I feel that discomfort, especially when it occurs to me--ordinarily--I am a bold Christian who shares her convictions, yet why haven't I been brave enough to let go of additional Christmas traditions?

 Oh, and if you still feel led to Do Christmas, I say more power to you.
 Decorate and celebrate double for me, ok? :)